DevD1092/face_emotion_recog/README.md

 # Repository details
+This project aims to solve the problem of facial emotion recognition, which is a kaggle challenge of 2013. <https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge>

+To tackle the problem of multi-class categorization, two approaches are adopted:

+1. Fully supervised learning: Fully supervised deep Coonvolutional Neural Network (CNN) architecture for solving the problem.
+2. Semi-supervised learning: Semi-supervised architecture adopting the concept of Ladder Network (a deep denoising autoencoder) <https://arxiv.org/abs/1507.02672>

+Implementation of the architectures is based on keras (using Tensorflow as the backend) and the dataset is adopted from the kaggle challenge as mentioned earlier.
+The deatils of code snippets in the repository are described below.

-Contains two folders, four python scripts, and a Summary_Phase_1 file.
+This repository contains two folders, four python scripts, and a Summary_sup_learn file.
 The CNN is implemented with keras (tensorflow as backend).

 * Folder - Synthesized images -- Contains the example of images generated with augmentation (blur, rotation, flip, width and height shift).